Bloor streetcar line

 The Toronto Transit Commission operated the Bloor streetcar line along Bloor Street and Danforth Avenue, extending at its longest from Jane Street (Jane Loop) in the west end of the city to Luttrell Avenue (Luttrell Loop) in the east.
 Both Luttrell and Jane loops at the termini were transfer points between streetcars and suburban bus routes.
-The line was abandoned in 1966 with the opening of the Bloor-Danforth subway line, except for two stubs of the line abandoned in 1968.
+The line was discontinued in 1966 with the opening of the Bloor-Danforth subway line, except for two stubs of the line discontinued in 1968.

 Pre-TTC (1890–1921)

 In 1890, the privately owned Toronto Street Railway started a horsecar service on Bloor Street between Sherbourne and Bathurst Streets.
 In 1891, the Toronto Railway Company (again privately owned) took over the line and extended horsecar service west to Dufferin Street.
 In 1893, the TRC replaced the horsecars on the route with electric streetcars.
 In 1894, the Bloor route was further extended west to Lansdowne Avenue.

 The City-owned Toronto Civic Railways opened its Danforth route from Broadview Avenue to Luttrell Avenue in the east in 1913.
 Passengers could connect with TRC streetcars running south on Broadview Avenue.
 In the west end of the city, the TCR opened its own Bloor route from Dundas Street West to Quebec Avenue in 1915, and to Runnymede Road in 1917.
 Passengers could connect with TRC streetcars running on Dundas Street West.

 In 1918, the Prince Edward viaduct over the Don Valley was completed, and the TRC's Bloor route was extended east from Sherbourne Street to Broadview Avenue.
 Unlike most other TRC streetcar routes, the City of Toronto built and owned this extension but had the TRC operate it.
 The extension was built on a private right-of-way on the side of the street.
 Thus, with the completion of the viaduct, the TRC's Bloor route operated from Broadview Avenue in the east to Lansdowne Avenue in the west.
 There were no streetcar tracks between Lansdowne Avenue to Dundas Street West, and thus no connection between the TRC's Bloor line and the TCR's Bloor line further to the west.